-The owner agency furnishes space, building services, and utilities, specified as standard level in the GSA-Postal Service Agreement.
-Complaints and requests relating to required building services are made or referred to the owner agency's building manager or postmaster.
-If the building manager or postmaster does not provide a satisfactory solution to the complaint or request, refer the matter to Realty Asset Management or the GSA regional office.
+The owner furnishes space, building services, and utilities, specified as standard level in the GSA-Postal Service agreement.
+Complaints and requests relating to required building services are made or referred to the owner's building manager or Postmaster.
+If the building manager or Postmaster does not provide a satisfactory solution to the complaint or request, refer the matter to Facilities Real Estate Assets or the GSA regional office.